Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 Heart Rate Variability is the variation in time between each heartbeat.
 This variation is affected by the autonomic nervous system and will increase from PSNS activity and decrease from SNS activity.
 A healthy ANS is one that can quickly activate or deactivate either stimulus, so being able to quickly change from low to high variation and vice-versa is a measure of good physical and mental health and high stress resilience [@Dong2018].
 Habitual aerobic exercise appears to aid the maintenance of elevated HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO$_{2max}$ [@Buchheit2006].

 Not all HRV measures are created equal; HF, SDNN, and RMSSD were statistically significantly higher in athletes than in controls, but other resting HRV parameters were not statistically different between groups [@Danieli2014].
 It is equally important to compare HRV measures not in a vacuum but from longitudinal monitoring.
-In the case of elite athletes training for an upcoming event, another study found weekly and 7-day rolling averaged Ln rMSSD and the Ln rMSSD to R–R interval ratio as practically useful to represent a meaningful change in fatigue and/or fitness.
-In the same study, increasing HRV values were shown to be a possible sign of positive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform [@Plews2013].
+In the case of elite athletes training for an upcoming event, another study [@Plews2013] found weekly and 7-day rolling averaged Ln rMSSD and the Ln rMSSD to R–R interval ratio as practically useful to represent a meaningful change in fatigue and/or fitness.
+In the same study, increasing HRV values were shown to be a possible sign of positive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform.

 #### Heart Rate Recovery